OzuYatamutsu/vega/README.md

 # Vega
-**Vega** is a framework for displaying output of scripts and calendars on a webpage.
+**Vega** is a framework for dumping output of scripts and calendars to formatted HTML.
 I use it to monitor my home!
 <img src="output-example.png" />

 ### Task flow